florianfelice/PYCOF/docs/modules/news/updates.rst

 Another module :py:meth:`pycof.format.GetEmails` allows users to retreive the most recent emails from a selected address.
 Users can retreive a fixed number of emails and their attachments.

+An additional namespace is available in the output of :py:meth:`pycof.sql.remote_execute_sql`.
+Metadata have been added when the cache is called and allow users to have information regarding the cache in place, the last run date of the query, the file age, etc...

 ^^^^^^^^^^^^^^